-Proposed protective orders shall be filed separately from any Motion for In Camera Review and or Production Under Subpoena.
+Proposed protective orders shall be submitted for filing separately from any Motion for In Camera Review and or Production Under Subpoena.
 The caption must clearly state that it is a "General" or "Qualified Protective Order," and if the order applies to medical records, caption should indicate whether it is a "HIPAA Compliant Qualified Protective Order."